matrix-ac/blog/index.md

 #### Account Registration

 Register [here](join).
-To register you will need to have a university email address, an address ending in .ac.uk or something.
+To register you will need to use your university email address.

-You will also need to provide us with your public SSH key.
-This is to allow you access to our server securely.
+You will also need to provide us with your public SSH key in order to access to the matrix.ac server securely.

 - [joynet Generating SSH keys in windows](https://help.github.com/articles/generating-ssh-keys/)
 - [GitHub How to generate SSH Keys](https://help.github.com/articles/generating-ssh-keys/)